EGR314-Team-304/EGR314-Team-304.github.io/team-report.md

 > *“To leverage each of our team member’s areas of expertise to design and build a reliable, attractive, and functional weather station with a small form factor.
 The product will solve a real world environmental problem using sensors and actuators.
 Our product will be similar in quality to commercially available, professionally designed products.”*
 &nbsp;

-See [Appendix A](./Appendix-A.md) for further Team Organization content.
+See [Appendix A - Team Organization](./Appendix-A.md) for further Team Organization content.

 &nbsp;